Sai-Moen/TMInterface-AS-SaiMoen/site/blog/bf_intuition/bf_intuition.md

 ### Input Change Timeframe

 These are the From/To times that determine when bruteforce gets to change inputs.
+The length of the timeframe is the difference between the From and To times.

 What happens every so often,
 is that someone who is new to TMInterface will try to bruteforce the entirety of their manually driven run in finish time.